 All applications come with the predefined intent, None.
 You should teach it to recognize user statements that are irrelevant to the app.
 For example, if a user says "Get me a great cookie recipe" in a travel agent app, label that utterance with the None intent.

-You can add up to 80 intents in a single LUIS app.
 You add and manage your intents from the Intents page that is accessed by clicking Intents in your application's left panel.

 The following procedure demonstrates how to add the "Bookflight" intent in the TravelAgent app.